FraserThompson/thundermaps-rss/README.md

 ## Current Usage

-These modules are currently used in several Thundermaps accounts:
+These modules are currently used in this Thundermaps accounts:

 * [NASA ISS Sightings Wellington](http://www.thundermaps.com/accounts/gdfgsdfg)